FedNoisy: Federated Noisy Label Learning Benchmark: Benchmark Design

 \textbf{Real-world noise scene.} Unlike globalized and localized noise scenes that only contain synthetic label noise, real-world noise scene evaluates against datasets inherently with mislabeled samples.
-Here we use one popular real-world noisy dataset in CNLL studies \cite{9729424}, called \emph{Clothing1M} \cite{DBLP:conf/cvpr/XiaoXYHW15}, as summarized in Table~\ref{tab:noisy-dataset}.
+Here we use two popular real-world noisy datasets in CNLL studies \cite{9729424}, that is, \emph{Clothing1M}~\cite{DBLP:conf/cvpr/XiaoXYHW15} and \emph{WebVision}~\cite{DBLP:journals/corr/abs-1708-02862}~\footnote{We use the first 50 classes of the Google subset from WebVision 1.0 resized version as noisy global dataset $\tilde{\mathcal{D}}$ in our benchmark.}, as summarized in Table~\ref{tab:noisy-dataset}.
 In the real-world noise scene, we consider directly partitioning the noisy global dataset $\tilde{\mathcal{D}}$ into $\{\tilde{\mathcal{D}}_1, \ldots, \tilde{\mathcal{D}}_K\}$ via IID/non-IID fashion to create an FL setting with real-world label noise.
 The right part of Figure~\ref{fig:fednoisy-noise-scenes} shows the generation process of the real-world noise scene.